K-Mahfoudh/Sunspot-classificaiton/Readme.md

-Before you run your program, read this carefully please:

 =============================== Installing packages =====================================================================================================================

 A file named requirements.txt is included with the project, run the following command to install packages: